lmorchard/blog.lmorchard.com/posts/2022-04-23-perish/index.md

 "Yeah, I know."
 He put his head in his hands.
 "What happened?
 We didn't fight, we didn't cheat."

-"it just kind of ran out."
+"It just kind of ran out."

 "We can make it work again."